GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

  - [ ] Redeem a prize that steals currency from another random person in chat.

- ✅ Countdown timer after using !winner, resets upon issueing another !winner or when you finalize the giveaway. _Added on 6/23/2021_
+ ✅ Countdown timer after using !winner, resets upon issuing another !winner or when you finalize the giveaway. _Added on 6/23/2021_

  ✅ Giveaways that don't use any luck. _Addded on 6/23/2021_